Prince graves of the Lubieszewo group

-The prince graves of the Lubieszewo group refer to a burial site located near the village of Lubieszewo, in Gryfice County, West Pomeranian Voivodeship.
+The princely graves of the Lubieszewo group refer to a burial site located near the village of Lubieszewo, in Gryfice County, West Pomeranian Voivodeship.
 This necropolis is dated to the period from the 4th century BCE (Jastorf culture) to the 1st century CE (Gustow group).

 The graves of the Lubieszewo group exhibit supra-regional significance.
 They are found across Central and Northern Europe, characterized by a distinctive funerary rite with shared features and standardized practices unique to this group.